 Careers in the financial services industry are some of the most dynamic and challenging available.
 Williams students thrive in these roles by applying their critical thinking skills, adaptability, strong work ethic, and curiosity.
 With plenty of resources available to develop technical skills, interested students should embrace the finance recruiting process and know their value-add as a Williams student.

 Opportunities in finance are vast, from corporate banking to private equity and everything in between.
 If you’re considering investment banking it’s best to get an early start, the application process begins as much as a year in advance and junior year internships are extremely important.

 - Seeking Alpha

 - Wall Street Oasis

-- Lynda.com - This a great resource and it's FREE for Williams students through the OIT campus subscription.
-The above link provides log in directions for Williams students.
+- LinkedIn Learning - This a fantastic resource and it's FREE for Williams students through the OIT campus subscription.
 Simply search for Excel in the topic box.

 - Udemy.com - Udemy has a free short course here.
 They do charge a small fee for additional courses.

 - edX - Classes are taught by colleges and universities throughout the country in a similar price structure as Coursera.

 - Coursera - Classes are taught by colleges and universities throughout the country and priced at anywhere from $29 to $99.

 - Microsoft Help Center - Not a full course, but mini-tutorials.